Recycling Solutions for Vertex Coloring Heuristics: Computational Studies

-Let us emphasize that, in the {\tt R1000.5} instance, \Tabucol\ with the recycle method achieves $k=240$.
-This number is outstanding for tabu search algorithms since all 11 hybrid methods mentioned in \cite{GHHP.2013,MG.2018} do not attain $k=240$ except MMT~\cite{MMT.2008}, QA-col~\cite{TC.2011} and DHQA~\cite{TC.2011-2}.
-The experimental environments are different between papers, but ours is not special; the time limit is just 600 seconds and no parallel computation is used.
+\invis{ { (PENDING) Let us emphasize the results on the {\tt R1000.5} instance. \Dyn-\Tabucol\ with the recycle method achieves $k=240$.
+This number is outstanding for local search algorithms since all 11 hybrid methods mentioned in \cite{GHHP.2013,MG.2018} do not attain $k=240$ except MMT~\cite{MMT.2008}, QA-col~\cite{TC.2011} and DHQA~\cite{TC.2011-2}.
+The experimental environments are different between papers, but ours is not special; the time limit is just 600 seconds and no parallel computation is used. } }

 \paragraph{Timetabling instances.} Next, we solve 13 timetabling instances posed by Carter et al.~\cite{CLL.1996}.
 The instances ask to assign time slots (colors) to exams (vertices) so that no two exams are assigned the same time slot if there is a student who takes both exams (i.e., the two exams are joined by an edge).
 We are required to use as few time slots as possible.
 According to \cite{LTMG.2012}, the timetabling instances are different from random graphs in degree coefficients of variation (CV).
-The degree CV is defined as the ratio of the averaged vertex degree over the standard deviation.
+The degree CV is defined as the ratio of the standard deviation over the averaged vertex degree.
 In a random graph, it is shown that the degree CV does not exceed $28\%$, while it is from $36.3\%$ to $129.5\%$ in the timetabling instances.
+This means that the vertex degree is more scattering in the timetabling instances and that the timetabling instances has different graph structures from DIMACS instances, most of which are generated as random graphs.